-The popularity of marketing automation platforms is growing.
-Last year, a Salesforce survey found 67% of marketing leaders use automation platforms with an additional 21% planning on enforcing them over the next two years.
-But if you're going to choose the best one for your company, you need to consider a variety of factors.
+This is where marketing automation platforms can help and there are plenty to choose from.
 One of the most common faceoffs is HubSpot vs Marketo.
 Here's a comparison of their features so you can decide which is best for your inbound efforts.

 The five main points we're going to discuss are:

-Marketo consists of five main modules: lead management, email marketing, consumer marketing, customer based marketing and mobile marketing.
+Marketo consists of seven main modules: lead management, email marketing, consumer marketing, customer-based marketing, mobile marketing, revenue attribution and account-based marketing.

 You can purchase these modules individually, as bundles or all together as one fully integrated platform, depending on your business needs.

 This means you can create a custom solution, but some businesses may prefer and require a more unified piece of software.
 Marketo's modules are also priced in tiers, depending on their scale: Select (for smaller companies), Prime, Ultimate and Enterprise.

 In contrast, HubSpot is a CRM platform that provides all of its features within a single system - a single source of truth for businesses looking to deepen their relationships with their customers.